TheOperatorDB/BconomyDashboard/README.md

 # Bconomy Dashboard

-A real-time game data dashboard for Bconomy built with Vue.js frontend and Node.js backend.
+An *almost* real-time game data dashboard for Bconomy.net built with a Vue.js frontend and a Node.js backend.

 ## 🛠️ Installation